Read these Jowett Jupiter classic car activities - have a look-through !

-30th June 2019 at Brands Hatch - Harry Naeger's Jupiter in action.
+30th June 2019 at Brands Hatch - Harry Naeger driving his Jupiter.
 Photo Terry Jacob

-Jim Miller's "Stars and Stripes" Jupiter (first seen in 2000 at the Le
+The Jim Miller "Stars and Stripes" Jupiter (which in 2000 attended the Le

-Mans Jupitour 2000) is still active and seen around California
+may still be active and seen around California

 This very important B.R.G.
 Jupiter (below) was auctioned in September

 It is the only in-era Jupiter to have won an International Rally

 outright - the 1951 Lisbon Rally -

-Below:- About 450 vehicles were at the Southern Classics meeting at GB's Bluebell Line, Horsted Keynes, 9th June 2019
+Below:- About 450 vehicles were at the Southern Classics meeting at the Bluebell Line, Horsted Keynes, GB

-where the Jowett Jupiter of Tony Gunton came first in the "Pride of Ownership" contest
+where (photo below) the Jowett Jupiter of Tony Gunton came first in the "Pride of Ownership" contest

-Simon and Silvie Ray with their imaginatively designed Special-bodied Jupiter built by Simon's Dad 1990-2000
+Simon and Silvie Ray with their imaginatively designed Special-bodied Jupiter built by Simon's Dad during 1990-2000

 Seen here at the Wheel Nuts Classic Car Show at Stroud 5th May 2019

-Richard Keil's lovely Jupiter at a recent GB - JCC meeting
+Below: the Richard Keil lovely Jupiter at a recent Jowett Car Club meeting in GB

-The Former GAP 6, now KAS 147, has its restoration continuing under the skilled hands of owner Tony Gunton
+The Former GAP 6, now KAS 147, has had its restoration completed in 2019 under the skilled hands of owner Tony Gunton

-Thanks to Bunty Condon, here is an image of three Jupiters attending New Zealand's Upper Hutt Jowett gathering April 2019
+Thanks to Bunty Condon, here is an image of three New Zealand Jupiters attending Upper Hutt Jowett gathering April 2019

 Far right is the CDR3 - a brilliant Jupiter-like conversion of one of Jowett's CD Bradfords that had migrated to NZ